If Mount Rigi, overlooking Lucerne, is Queen of the Mountains, then surely Harder Kulm is Interlaken’s King.

 If you don’t mind a steep climb, you can indeed hike to Harder Kulm.
 There is also a shorter walking trail once you get there.

 The trek to the top takes around two hours: though it’s just three miles (or five kilometres) the Harder Kulm altitude means the incline is challenging.

 Walkers are rewarded with unique breathtaking views, however, making it more than worthwhile.

 No, Harder Kulm is not open during winter.
 The funicular operates between mid April and late November, and the restaurant opening times reflect this.
 Harder Kulm is not accessible from late autumn to mid spring.

 Does the Swiss Pass cover Harder Kulm?

-Swiss Pass or Half Fare Card holders get a 50% discount on their tickets for the Harder Kulm funicular.
-Not only is the Harder Kulm ticket price with a Swiss Pass less, holders of a Jungfrau Travel Pass or Regional Pass Berner Oberland also benefit from free travel. > Buy your travel pass here.
+Whilst the Harder Kulm ticket price with a Swiss Pass is less than the regular ticket price, holders of a Jungfrau Travel Pass or Berner Oberland Pass can travel for free on the Harder Kulm funicular. > Buy your travel pass here.